 Solar System Side

 Stitching sessions will be held, at least initially, in the society's offices at Burlington House and last approximately 2-3 hours.
 Stitching sessions will give participants the opportunity to create a square (see below) as well as contribute to the solar system side of the quilt, participants will embroider the sun, planets and their orbital paths.
 Hoops, needles, threads and black fabric will be provided but please bring any other materials you'd like to use to make your square.

-Stitching session dates are below, more dates will added in the new year.
+Stitching session dates are below.
 If you would like to attend please email firstname.lastname@example.org stating your sewing/embroidery experience (eg: expert, confident beginner, complete novice etc).
 Spaces at stitching sessions will be limited, we may not be able to accommodate all requests.

 Patchwork Squares Side